We are reaching the tail-end of the earnings season.

 Given that many companies have already reported their results, it might be useful to categorise them into three buckets of positive, negative and mixed.

-In this article, I will look at two companies that have recently reported mixed results.
+In this article, I will look at two companies that have recently reported positive results.

-M1 Ltd (SGX: B2F) is the first company that we will look at in this article.
+Venture Corporation Ltd (SGX: V03) is the first company that we will look at in this article.

 As a quick introduction, Venture Corporation is an electronics manufacturing services provider with expertise in a wide range of activities.

 Overall, quarterly revenue was up by 1.5% year-on-year to S$856.0 million.
 Profit attributable to shareholders was up by 72.2% year-on-year to S$83.7 million.
 As a result, Venture’s diluted earnings per share (EPS) was up by 67.4% year-on-year to 28.8 cents.
 As at 31 March 2018, the company had S$765.3 million in cash on the balance sheet and S$40.7 million in total debt.
 This gives it a net cash position of S$724.6 million, up from S$399.6 million, as at 31 March 2017.